kgateway-dev/kgateway/docs/getting_started/kubernetes/node_port.md

-# Procduction deployment of Gloo
+# Production deployment of Gloo
 # Using a NodePort

 ## Motivation